TheRedstoneDEV-DE/Webserver_with_GUI/README.md

 the sourcecode yourself.

 # Sourcecompiling and running
-1. Download the sources.zip and unpack it into a folder.
+1. Download all files into the folder "src" and move it into one folder.

-2. run "javac Webserver.java ServerMain.java".
+2. run:
+>javac Webserver.java ServerMain.java

 3. Now you can open your commandline and run:

-"jar cfm FILENAME.jar manifest.txt *.class"
+>jar cfm FILENAME.jar manifest.txt *.class

  4. You can now execute it with:

- java -jar FILENAME.jar.
+>java -jar FILENAME.jar